Icecreambobcat/2024-IST-T1/README.md

 Then, add `<YOUR_USERNAME> ALL = (ALL) ALL` to the bottom where you see `%admin ALL = (ALL) ALL` If you don't know your username, run `whoami` in the shell

+If it still doesn't work run `sudo jamf removeFramework`

 After that, you're basically done

 ## So, what next?